Wotcnt/Polyrifringence-Engine/README.md

 > Observation itself is meaningful participation.
 > Not all engagement must culminate in formal submission.

-As a subtle signal of linguistic emergence, contributors and observers are also encouraged (optionally) to **add “Polyrifringence” to their personal dictionaries**, acknowledging its use as a domain-specific term.

 ---

 ### 🔰 Contribution & Review Protocol